-This is special firmware to serialize (pair) your MediaStar Pro dongle and smart link remotes together.
+This is special firmware to re-serialize (pair) your MediaStar Pro dongle and smart link remotes together.
 To avoid issues with your hardware, please follow the instructions you were given from the support representative and the following instructions below.
 Your login information to this page is tracked.

 If you alter anything other than the instructions you have been given, you may seriously damage or brick your hardware.